 Biomedical engineering is an interdisciplinary area of study that integrates knowledge from engineering with the biomedical sciences.
-It is a diverse field with biomedical engineers working in systems ranging from medical devices to the design of artificial organs.
-Widener's research in biomedical engineering includes nanotechnology application for kidney dialysis, Alzheimer's detection, and breast cancer therapeutics.
-Students who choose biomedical engineering are interested in being of service to human health but do not routinely interact directly with patients.
+It is a diverse field.
+Biomedical engineers work in systems ranging from medical devices to the design of artificial organs.
+Widener's research includes nanotechnology application for kidney dialysis, Alzheimer's detection, and breast cancer therapeutics.
+Biomedical engineers are interested in being of service to human health but do not routinely interact directly with patients.